 Since the 40 image buffer on my Nikon 1 V2 fills in 2/3 of a second when shooting at 60fps the bird typically has not moved far enough to cause it to go out of focus even it if is approaching the camera.
 The timing of your image run is critical when shooting at 60fps, and it does take some additional concentration.

 Locking focus based on the first frame is also a non-issue when a subject is moving at right angles to your camera.
 In these situations using a fast frame rate like 60fps with a Nikon 1 V2 can yield a good range of differing images as you can see in the four frames below.

-The four images above were captured in 1/15th of a second.
+The four images above were captured at 60 fps.
 It is interesting to note that if I would have shot this same cormorant taking off from the surface of the water at 15fps in AF-C (which would have been my typical setting) I would have missed 3 of the 4 images shown above.